-[Schedule 1 amended by No. 3 of 1988 s.
+[Schedule 1 amended: No. 3 of 1988 s.
 7.]

-Schedule 2
+Schedule 2 — Variation Agreement

+[s.
+3]

+[Heading amended: No. 19 of 2010 s.
+4.]

 THIS AGREEMENT is made this sixth day of June 1988 BETWEEN THE HONOURABLE PETER McCALLUM DOWDING, LL.B., M.L.A., Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the first part BARRACK SILICON PTY.
 LTD. a company incorporated in the State of Western Australia and having its registered office at 614 Newcastle Street, Leederville (hereinafter called “the Company” which term shall include its successors and permitted assigns) of the second part and BARRACK MINES LIMITED a company incorporated in the State of Western Australia and having its registered office at 614 Newcastle Street, Leederville (hereinafter called “the Guarantor”) of the third part.

 WHEREAS: